As businesses evolve, traditional HR practices are falling behind.

 Talent ops as a function

-A full-blown talent ops function sits right in either public listed companies, or companies with a comparable headcount.
-The talent ops function still sits under the HR or people org, however, is a team of specialists and experts in operations, data science, and program management.
+The talent ops function still sits under the HR or people org; however, it is a team of specialists and experts in operations, data science, and program management.